SOC 2® Compliance: Requirements, Audit Process, and Benefits for Business Growth

 Rob Gutierrez

-Senior Compliance Manager at Secureframe
+Senior Compliance Manager

-But in today’s age of growing cyber threats, earning and keeping customer trust can be difficult.
+In today’s age of growing cyber threats, earning and keeping customer trust can be difficult.
 A single data breach can cost millions and devastate a brand’s reputation.
 81% of consumers say they would stop engaging with a brand online following a data breach.

-An overview of SOC 2 compliance
+An overview of SOC 2® compliance

 Data security and privacy are growing concerns for today’s consumers.
 Organizations must be able to demonstrate that they can effectively protect customer data against increasingly sophisticated attacks in order to survive in the marketplace.

-Security certifications like SOC 2 and ISO 27001 offer companies guidance around what kinds of cybersecurity controls to implement, as well as the opportunity to have a trusted third-party attest to the operating effectiveness of those controls.
+Security frameworks like SOC 2 and ISO 27001 offer companies guidance around what kinds of cybersecurity controls to implement, as well as the opportunity to have a trusted third-party attest to the operating effectiveness of those controls.
 Let’s dive into the basics of the SOC 2 framework.

-What is SOC 2?
+What is SOC 2®?

 SOC 2 is a security framework that outlines standards for safeguarding customer data.
 SOC stands for System and Organization Controls (formerly service organization controls).